 Recommendations for the First Day of Class after a Change in Policies/Procedures

 With proactive communication, you should expect students to arrive to class prepared to meet your expectations for supporting a healthy learning environment.
 Here are a few tips and ideas:

 TIP: Tell the student what you WANT THEM TO DO, rather than what you want them NOT TO DO.

 TIP: Direct student behavior using a calm, level voice.
 Be direct and factual in describing the behavior they should be exhibiting.

-TIP: At the end of class, thank them for respecting others with healthy behaviors and remind them of our committment to community.
+TIP: At the end of class, thank them for respecting others with healthy behaviors and remind them of our commitment to community.

 Take time during class to review recommendations and expectations.
-Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to stay healthy and continue with class, as designed.
+Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to engage with class, as designed.

 Show Gratitude for Appropriate Behavior

-Appreciate students for using healthy behaviors and taking responsibility for the health and safety of others.
-Take time during class, as well as through regular electronic communication, to thank students for upholding your expectations for a healthy learning environment.
+Appreciate students for using positive behaviors and taking responsibility for the learning environment.
+Take time during class, as well as through regular electronic communication, to thank students for upholding your expectations for a positive learning environment.

 Step 4: Hold Students Accountable for their Actions

 We hope all students will evidence respectful behaviors consistent with the Principles of Community; however, in the case of a student who refuses to uphold our Principles of Community, the Division of Student Affairs, Student Conduct recommends a tiered intervention strategy: